-The researchers also found that toddlers with autism are just as easily amused as typical children and those with developmental delay, but are more likely to be angry when placed in frustrating situations.
+The researchers also found that toddlers with autism are just as easily amused as typical children and those with developmental delay.
+[And they are no more likely than the control groups to seem fearful or angry during a situation designed to elicit joy.
+However, they] are more likely [than toddlers with developmental delay] to be angry when placed in frustrating situations.

 Studies involving parent reports show that children with autism tend to have either a neutral or negative response to emotional situations.
 Based on these results, toddlers on the spectrum would be expected to show either little reaction to any of the stimuli, or more fear and less joy than controls.